Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

 For the Momentum constraint, being null at $0th$ order, the absolute magnitude $[{\cal M}]$ is the first order and we thus observe a second order violation as well in this phase.
 As a consistency check and similarly to \cite{Launay2025}, we find that switching any sign in our noise contributions yields a violation at first order (meaning ${\cal H}/[{\cal H}]\sim 10^{-5}$ and ${\cal M}/[{\cal M}]\sim 1$).
-In the quadratic case, the last mode crossing makes the $|{\cal M}|/[{\cal M}]$ momentarily a bit higher than second order because of the gradient resolution, which is acceptable given that a smaller $k_{max}$ would fix that.
+In the quadratic case, the last mode crossing makes the $|{\cal M}|/[{\cal M}]$ momentarily a bit higher than second order because of the gradient resolution, which is acceptable given that a smaller $k_{\text{max}}$ would fix that.
 A similar conclusion can be reached for the inflection case where $|{\cal M}|/[{\cal M}]$ sits later around $10^{-2}$, which is acceptable given inhomogeneity of order $10$ in ${\cal R}$ at that point.

+Finally, a positive convergence analysis for the constraints and the spectra is reported in Appendix \ref{app:conv}.
 This completes the validation and physicality check of our method, making it ready for future work on both fully non-perturbative and non-linear experiments for which no analytical results are known.